Northern Lighthouse Board: Operations

 The board is based at its Georgian headquarters building in George Street in the centre of Edinburgh, from where it remotely monitors its network.
 Technical operations are carried out from a base in Oban, Argyll and Bute, where there are maintenance workshops and facilities for the construction of buoys and beacons.
 The NLB's vessels are also based here.
-The Oban depot has been recently modernised.

 Under the terms of the Scotland Act 1998, the NLB is not a devolved body and thus remains directly accountable to the UK Secretary of State for Transport.
 In practice, there is close co-operation with both the Scottish Government and the Isle of Man Government.
 The NLB is funded by pooled light dues administered by the UK's Department for Transport, and distributed to the NLB, Trinity House, and the Commissioners of Irish Lights.

 Assets

-As of 31 March 2019, the NLB operates the following:
+As of 31 March 2024, the NLB operates the following: